Food & Drink / Products / EPS Polystyrene Food Containers (Hot Cups, Meat Trays, Egg Cartons, Fish Boxes)

 What is this product?

 The European Union evaluated EPS food contact materials and determined that styrene migration posed unacceptable risk.
-Styrene is IARC 2B (possible carcinogen); a 2021 IARC review cited positive evidence in humans.
+Styrene is IARC Group 2A (probably carcinogenic to humans; IARC Monograph Vol 121, 2019).

 What's in it